Scientists stumped by ‘mini epidemic’ in child hepatitis cases

 Symptoms include abdominal pain, nausea, yellowing of the eyes and skin (jaundice), and a high temperature.

-Viral infections are typically associated with the disease, known as non-A-E hepatitis, but scientists are unsure what is driving the recent “mini epidemic” seen in England and Scotland.
+Viral infections are typically associated with the disease, known as non-A-E hepatitis, but scientists are unsure what is driving the recent “mini-epidemic” seen in England and Scotland.

 The children have been screened for the common classic viruses that cause hepatitis but these have not been detected.
 Health officials are investigating “possible links” to other diseases.

-“Non-A-to-E hepatitis is a rare condition and there does seem to be a mini epidemic/kick-up in the number of cases at the present time,” said Alastair Sutcliffe, a professor of general paediatrics at University College London.
+“Non-A-to-E hepatitis is a rare condition and there does seem to be a mini-epidemic/kick-up in the number of cases at the present time,” said Alastair Sutcliffe, a professor of general paediatrics at University College London.

 He said there seemed to be no link to the Covid virus or vaccines.
 It’s understood that most affected children are too young to be eligible for vaccination.

 “So what could be causing this?
 A random high is possible but seems unlikely,” said Prof Sutcliffe.
-“A new zoonosis ditto.
-A consequence of the lockdown with sudden increased exposure to the causative agent in a non-immune population seems the most plausible explanation.”
+“A consequence of the lockdown with sudden increased exposure to the causative agent in a non-immune population seems the most plausible explanation.”

 Health managers in Scotland said the speed of its epidemic, the severity of cases and geographical spread made the outbreak “unusual”.

-Cases have been diagnosed across the country, in Lanarkshire, Tayside, Greater Glasgow and Clyde and Fife.
+Cases have been diagnosed across the country, in regions including Lanarkshire, Tayside, Greater Glasgow & Clyde, and Fife.
 There are currently no clear causes and no obvious connection between them, Public Health Scotland (PHS) said.

 Each year seven or eight cases of non-A-E hepatitis, without other underlying diagnoses, are detected in children in Scotland.